 Aims of the project

-The CLLMM Recovery Project is working to deliver a healthy and resilient wetland to support local communities and the region’s traditional owners.
+The CLLMM Recovery Project worked to deliver a healthy and resilient wetland to support local communities and the region’s traditional owners.

 Key objectives of the project include: